 Each year, the university publishes the Community Living Guide for the Residence Halls and Apartments.
-The guide contains detailed information about residence hall and apartment policies; services and amenities; check-in and check-out procedures; safety, security and emergency procedures; personal emergency planning; and policies, procedures and general information.
+The guide contains detailed information about residence hall and apartment policies; services and amenities; check-in and check-out procedures; safety, security, and emergency procedures; personal emergency planning; and policies, procedures, and general information.
 The guide also contains a list of important phone numbers.
-It can be accessed online at housing.wayne.edu/forms-policies.php.
+It may be accessed online at https://housing.wayne.edu/pdf/community-living-guide.pdf.